mrahma04/note-taker-v4.0/README.md

 #### This is a web application where you can write and save notes.
 It uses an Express.js backend and will save and retrieve note data from a JSON file.

+***:rotating_light:NEW FEATURE ALERT - NOW YOU CAN DELETE YOUR PREVIOUSLY SAVED NOTES***

 ### To use this Application

 - [Go to live link](https://boiling-savannah-16450.herokuapp.com/)
-- Enter new note and click save
+- Enter new note and click save :floppy_disk:
-- Click delete to remove old notes
+- Click delete to remove old notes :wastebasket:

 ### User Story